All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 How Semaglutide Works in the Female Body

 Semaglutide is a GLP-1 receptor agonist that works the same way regardless of sex.
 It mimics the natural GLP-1 hormone to reduce appetite, slow gastric emptying, and improve blood sugar regulation.
-However, women's hormonal environment creates important differences in how they experience the medication.
+But women's hormonal environment creates important differences in how they experience the medication.

 Estrogen and GLP-1 Interaction